aloksha/code-parser-docs/development/javascript/api-reference/CodeParser.md

 ## setCodeFormat

 Sets the code format that needs parsing.
 See EnumCodeFormat to check if it has the code format you are looking for.
+To get familiar with the supported code formats, please visit [EnumCodeFormat](enum/EnumCodeFormat.md).

 ```typescript
 setCodeFormat(format: EnumCodeFormat): Promise<void>